 The ESPEC Group's main customers are manufacturers in the electronic components, electronic devices, and automotive sectors.
 Consequently, the Group's business performance is strongly affected by trends in business and capital investment in these industries.
-ESPEC works to swiftly develop products that meet its customers' diverse needs.
-At the same time, the Company strives to minimize fluctuations in its own business performance by responding to requests for customization and developing customers in sectors outside of electronics.
-These efforts notwithstanding, lower levels of capital investment among the Group's main customers due to protracted economic weakness and other factors may adversely impact the business performance of the ESPEC Group.
+These efforts notwithstanding, lower levels of capital investment among the Group's main customers due to protracted economic weakness and other factors may adversely impact the business performance and financial position of the ESPEC Group.

 3. Risk Associated with Export Regulations

 The export of the ESPEC Group’s products and supply of technologies are subject to laws and regulations governing export controls in Japan and overseas, such as the Foreign Exchange and Foreign Trade Act of Japan and the Export Administration Regulations (EAR) of the United States.
 Moreover, there is a possibility that the buyer or other parties may transfer the products or technologies to countries and users of concern who might repurpose them for the manufacture of weapons of mass destruction or conventional armaments.
 Consequently, the use of the Group’s products and technologies by unanticipated third parties in applications for which they were not intended could ultimately have an adverse effect on the Group’s business performance and financial position.
 The Group makes every effort to ensure compliance with the latest laws and regulations.
 To this end, the Export Control Headquarters takes the lead in monitoring matters such as product specifications, export destinations, buyers, uses and transaction channels.

 4. Risks Associated with Dependency on Suppliers and Procurement and Rising Costs of Raw Materials